Nouthetic counseling: Organizations

 The Christian Counseling and Education Foundation (CCEF) was founded in 1968 by Jay Adams and John Bettler.
-Alasdair Groves is the current Executive Director.
-A decade later, Jay Adams founded the Association of Certified Biblical Counselors (ACBC) was founded in 1976 (originally named the National Association of Nouthetic Counselors or NANC).
-The current Executive Director of ACBC is Dale Johnson.
-At the end of 2022, there were nearly 1,700 ACBC certified Biblical Counselors listed worldwide.
-Numerous other Biblical Counseling organizations exist in the United States, including:
+Alasdair Groves is the current executive director.

+Jay Adams founded the Association of Certified Biblical Counselors (ACBC) in 1976 (originally named the National Association of Nouthetic Counselors or NANC).
+The current executive director of ACBC is Dale Johnson.
+At the end of 2022, there were nearly 1,700 ACBC-certified biblical counselors listed worldwide.
+Numerous other biblical counseling organizations exist in the United States, including: